Lazarillo de Tormes

 The Life of Lazarillo de Tormes and of His Fortunes and Adversities (La vida de Lazarillo de Tormes y de sus fortunas y adversidades [la ˈβiða ðe laθaˈɾiʎo ðe ˈtoɾmes i ðe sus foɾˈtunas jaðβeɾsiˈðaðes]) is a Spanish novella, published anonymously because of its anticlerical content.
-It was published simultaneously in three cities in 1554: Alcalá de Henares, Burgos and Antwerp.
+The oldest editions were published in 1554 in four locations : Alcalá de Henares, Burgos and Medina del Campo in Spain and Antwerp in the Spanish Netherlands.
+It is assumed that they were not the original edition of the novella, which was published at an unknown date.
 The Alcalá de Henares edition adds some episodes which were most likely written by a second author.
-It is most famous as the book establishing the style of the picaresque satirical novel.
+Lazarillo de Tormes is the first book establishing the style of the picaresque satirical novel.

 Summary

 Lázaro is a boy of humble origins from Salamanca.
 After his stepfather is accused of thievery, his mother asks a wily blind beggar to take on Lazarillo (little Lázaro) as his apprentice.
 Lázaro develops his cunning while serving the blind beggar and several other masters, while also learning to take on his father's practice.